SCCM AND PACKAGES, THE EASY WAY

 - Application dependencies.
 All application dependencies can be made visible in various ways.
 With a proposed change, it is easy to determine which applications could be affected, so that proactive action can be taken instead of clearing up the mess afterward.
 This also applies to VDI-images.
 SparkleFlow can indicate which packages are in which images so that it is clear whether old packages are still in use somewhere unnoticed.

 - View costs management applications.
 Since SparkleFlow automatically monitors the entire process, it is possible to integrate cost calculations, making it very easy to indicate where the largest cost items are.

 SERVICE NOW INTEGRATION

-Service Now is an IT management system that is gaining popularity and we therefore regularly encounter it with our customers.
-It is a further developed system that has a lot of functionality in it.
-However, setting up and filling such a complex system often proves to be a challenge.
-For example, we regularly see that not all components receive the same amount of attention, as a result of which the system shows gaps in the information provision with regard to software applications, among other things.
-A system that is incomplete and “up-to-date” has little added value, which is a waste of the investment.
+Service Now is an IT management system that is gaining popularity and we therefore regularly encounter it.
+It is a well-thought-out system that has a lot of functionality.
+However, setting up and maintaining such a complex system often proves to be a challenge.
+For example, we regularly see that not all areas receive the same amount of attention, as a result of which the system shows gaps in the information provisioning with regard to software applications.
+A system that is incomplete has little added value, which is a waste of investment.
 Lees meer

 TWO KNOW MORE THAN ONE

 SparkleFlow comes to the rescue, as SparkleFlow integrates perfectly with Service Now, synchronizing information across both systems.
 An additional advantage is that each piece of information only needs to be entered once.
 And it doesn’t even matter in which system the origin of the information takes place, SparkleFlow automatically takes this into account.
 This integration has, among other things, two very important advantages: